GabeScott/standard-works-vault/General Conference/1980 October - “Forgive Them, I Pray Thee”.md

 # “Forgive Them, I Pray Thee”

-*By Vaughn J. Featherstone - Of the First Quorum of the Seventy*
+By Elder Vaughn J. Featherstone - *Of the First Quorum of the Seventy*

 *Given in the October session of the 1980 General Conference*